NCIJ-Pet-Adoptions/backend/README.md

 </ul>

-# Technologies Used for the Frontend:
+# Technologies Used for the Backend:
 <ul>
 <li>Jest</li>
 <li>Sequelize</li>